+The Wraith is a stealthy Killer that was introduced when Dead by Daylight released back in 2016, alongside other characters like The Trapper and The Hillbilly.
 Much like other Stealth Killers in Dead by Daylight, using The Wraith is going to take a lot of practice to get right and scare the pants off the Survivors.
 Thankfully, we’ve got this handy-dandy guide that’ll help you become The Wraith main you deserve to be.

 However, to understand The Wraith and how best to use him effectively, you’ll first have to understand his power, add-ons, and perks.

-Dead By Daylight The Wraith Killer Guide: Perks
+Dead By Daylight Wraith Perks

 The Wraith has three unique perks that can be unlocked for other Killers via the Bloodweb.